Take a 21-month Break From Paying Interest

 More than just a balance transfer card

 The longest 0% Intro APR period on the market is reason enough to say yes to this card.
-On top of that, Citi® offers a few more perks that make this our new must-have among Balance Transfer cards:
+On top of that, Bank of America® offers a few more perks that make this our new must-have among Balance Transfer cards:

 - No annual fee.
 The card is designed to help you save money.
 You'll automatically avoid any annual or upfront fees.